-Palivizumab will be approved in the following scenarios:
+Palivizumab may be approved in the following scenarios and when clinically appropriate:

-Infant/Child Age at Start of RSV Season Criteria < 12 months (first year of life) GA< 29 wks, 0 d (otherwise healthy) CLD of prematurity (GA<32 wks, 0 d and with supplemental O2 for at least the first 28 d after birth) Anatomic pulmonary abnormalities or neuromuscular disorder, or congenital anomaly that impairs the ability to clear secretions Profoundly immunocompromised with conditions such as SCID, immunocompromised infant with stem cell transplant, severe acquired immunodeficiency syndrome (AIDS) CF with CLD and/or nutritional compromise GA 29 wks 1 d-34 wks, 6 d who are less than 3 months of age at the start of RSV season and have at least one risk factor (siblings or other children < 5 y living permanently in the home OR recipient attends day care/ child care with multiple children)-Maximum of 3 doses \leq 12 months (first year of life) CHD (hemodynamically significant) with acyanotic heart disease on medications to control CHF and will require cardiac surgery or infants with moderate to severe PH.
+Infant/Child Age at Start of RSV Season Criteria < 12 months (first year of life) GA< 29 wks, 0 d (otherwise healthy) CLD of prematurity (GA<32 wks, 0 d and with supplemental O2 for at least the first 28 d after birth) Anatomic pulmonary abnormalities or neuromuscular disorder, or congenital anomaly that impairs the ability to clear secretions Profoundly immunocompromised with conditions such as SCID, immunocompromised infant with stem cell transplant, severe acquired immunodeficiency syndrome (AIDS) CF with CLD and/or nutritional compromise <12 months (first year of life) CHD (hemodynamically significant) with acyanotic heart disease on medications to control CHF and will require cardiac surgery or infants with moderate to severe PH.
 For cyanotic heart defects, a pediatric cardiologist should be consulted.
 12 months to 23 months CLD of prematurity (GA < 32 wks, 0 d and supplemental O2 for at least the first 28 d after birth) and medical support (chronic systemic steroids, diuretic therapy, or supplemental O2) within 6 months before start of 2nd RSV season CF with severe lung disease or weight for length < 10th percentile < 24 months (2 nd year of life) Cardiac transplant during RSV season Already on prophylaxis and eligible; give post-op dose after cardiac bypass or after ECMO Profoundly immunocompromised with conditions such as SCID, immunocompromised infant with stem cell transplant, severe acquired immunodeficiency syndrome (AIDS)